marsteg/adventure-game/README.md

 		- All NPCs in a Yaml
 		- all Doors in a Yaml
 - if actions, doors cannot be executed (are locked), there should be some "negative" feedback, like a comment by the player or narrator
+- items should be combinalbe
 ## Conversations
 	- text currently stays X seconds - clicking should skip to the next line
 	- how to manage it when picking up an item should change dialog choices?
 		- should Items have actions, that get executed on pickup? could change active_dialogs or locked dialogs?
 	- how to have multiple NPC talk at the same time?
-		- every NPC needs their own dialogbox with a associated position
+		- every NPC has now their own dialogbox.
+The position is still hard-coded.
+			- what is a smart way to find a position?
+				- i want to have it relative to the object but closer to the center of the screen
 			- text should be positioned relative to the character speaking
-	- active answer window should make the rest of the screen unclickable (not sure about this)
 ## Saving/Loading:
 	- how to save and load the game?
 		- save to yaml